-The feedback has been extremely positive from patients, clinicians and national charities.
-We can’t wait to start analysing the data and see if in some way we can predict exacerbations and assist patients in reducing their risk of having one.
+The feedback has been extremely positive from patients, clinicians, and national charities.
+We can’t wait to start analyzing the data and see if in some way we can predict exacerbations and assist patients in reducing their risk of having one.

 How are Organizations Using the Platform?